giopiro99/giopiro99/README.md

 ## 🚀 Highlight Projects

 🔹 [Minishell](https://github.com/giopiro99/minishell) – A mini replica of bash with command parsing and execution
-🔹 [Philosophers](https://github.com/giopiro99/Philosophers) – Dining philosophers simulation using threads and semaphores
-🔹 [Push_swap](https://github.com/giopiro99/pushswap) – Sorting algorithm with a minimal set of moves
+🔹 [Philosophers](https://github.com/giopiro99/Philosophers) – Dining philosophers simulation using threads and process 🔹 [Push_swap](https://github.com/giopiro99/pushswap) – Sorting algorithm with a minimal set of moves
 🔹 [So_long](https://github.com/giopiro99/so_long) – A small 2D game in C with basic graphics